yeasy/learning_pickleball/06_drive_en.md

 The backhand is basically symmetrical with the forehand.
 Try to shoot with one hand to get more distance to add power and a larger return angle.

-In doubles, the target of the Drive can generally be between two opposing players, or in a defensive space.
+In double games, the target of the Drive can generally be between two opposing players, or in a defensive space.
 When the opponent's defensive ability is weak, you can also deliberately play a close ball (such as holding a clapping shoulder, etc.), causing the opponent to make mistakes.

+In single games, the Drive should mainly aim at the opponent's gap, and the gesture should be small, in order to prevent the opponent from predicting easily.